Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 I once thought meme tokens might be part of the development direction of social finance.
 But now it seems I might be wrong; now people want to take me down just because I participated in this project.

 I have told many owners of trading platforms about this face to face.
 This is messed up; they should have some sense of responsibility.
-If a project really runs away, or someone is scamming investors, there should be a refund mechanism or some compensation.
+If a project really runs away or someone is scamming investors, there should be a refund mechanism or some compensation.
 But anyway, the current question is—what should everyone do?
-When a system has problems and you want to fix it, you can only try to launch it differently, like starting from a higher market cap, deciding who to cooperate with and who not to, how to maintain control of the contract, how to promote without violating rules… What would you do?
+When a system has problems and you want to fix it, you can only try to launch it differently, like starting from a higher market cap, deciding who to cooperate with and who not to, how to maintain control over the contract, how to promote without violating rules… What would you do?

 I just hope that if this conversation is recorded and made public, people should at least stop and think about this issue.
 Because even the top people in this industry don’t have answers.
 No one knows what to do.